Nodlik/StPageFlip/README.md

 -   `swipeDistance: number` - default: `30` (px) minimum distance to detect swipe (new on 1.1.0)
 -   `clickEventForward: boolean` - default: `true` forwarding click events to the page children html elements (only for `a` and `button` tags) (new on 1.1.0)
 -   `useMouseEvents: boolean` - default: `true` using mouse and touch events to page flipping (new on 1.2.0)
--   `disabeFlipByClick: boolean` - default: `false` if this value is true, flipping by clicking on the whole book will be locked.
+-   `disableFlipByClick: boolean` - default: `false` if this value is true, flipping by clicking on the whole book will be locked.
 Clicking will only work in corners (new on 2.0.3)

 ### Events